delvalj/API-Rick_and_morty/README.md

 * Vuex
 * Vue Router
-* HTTP Requests using the Fetch and also AXIOS.
+* HTTP Requests using Fetch.
 * How to Deploy a project.

 ## Getting Started